toptensoftware/RichTextKit/docsrc/basics.md

 ## Measurement and Size Units

 All measurements and sizes used by RichTextKit are logical.

-The final size of the rendered text will depend on the configuration of the target Canvas scaling and it's up to you to determine the appropriate system of measurement to use.
+The final size of rendered text will depend on the configuration of the target Canvas scaling and it's up to you to determine the appropriate system of measurement to use.